TerraBite147/higher-or-lower/README.md

 - Kevin Powell's youtube tutorial on dialog https://youtu.be/TAB_v6yBXIE?si=yBL_Eyxm_FZwzFfG
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Code Institute Readme template was used as a template for this readme [Code Institute](https://github.com/Code-Institute-Org/ci-full-template)
-- PiaNotes Readme layout was used as a template for this readme [PiaNotes](https://github.com/AlexaH88/pianotes/blob/main/README.md)
+- - PiaNotes Readme layout was used as a template for deployment process [PiaNotes](https://github.com/AlexaH88/pianotes/blob/main/README.md)

 ### Media